FirstHR

 Do I need onboarding software for creative onboarding?

-Not at all.
-A Google Doc checklist, a handwritten card, and a calendar invite for weekly check-ins work perfectly.
-Software can help with automation and tracking, which is why we built FirstHR, but it is not required to do creative onboarding well.
+No. A Google Doc checklist, a handwritten card, and a calendar invite for weekly check-ins can cover everything in this guide.
+Software helps with automation, consistency, and making sure nothing falls through the cracks - which is why tools like FirstHR exist - but it is not required to do creative onboarding well.
+Start with the six minimum viable actions in this article and build from there once you have the basics running consistently.

 What is the single most impactful creative onboarding idea?

 Scheduled one-on-one time with each team member during Week 1.
-It costs almost nothing (maybe a coffee), takes 30 minutes per person, and builds real connections faster than any group activity.
-By Friday, your new hire has genuine relationships instead of a blur of faces.
+It costs almost nothing beyond a coffee, takes 30 minutes per person, and builds real individual connections faster than any group activity.
+By Friday of their first week, the new hire has had actual conversations with everyone on the team rather than a blur of introductions from a group meeting.
+Those early one-on-ones are the foundation of belonging, and belonging is what keeps people around past the six-month mark.

 Ready to transform your onboarding?